 It can be difficult to spend money on kid's equipment when you know they are going to outgrow it in a season.
 However we strongly recommend you buy the best you can afford for junior, whether it's new or used.
 Why?
 A few reasons.

 First, if you want your children to enjoy skiing, they need equipment they will be successful in.
-Second, kids equipment is a hot commodity and your chances of recovering a good portion of your investment is high.
-We host a Junior Ski Swap every November where you can buy and sell kid's nordic equipment, and it is always well attended.
+Second, kids' equipment is a hot commodity and your chances of recovering a good portion of your investment is high if you decide to sell.
 Third: your kids are probably in better shape than you are, who are we kidding ;)

 Ask yourself: is it worth it?

-Keep in mind that a brand new quality recreational ski package will set you back about $300.
+Keep in mind that a brand new quality recreational ski package for an adult will set you back about $475.
 That includes current boots and bindings, skis, and poles.
 Plus mounting and waxing included.
 This will get you the latest in ski and binding technology and a warm, comfortable boot.
 So before you hand over money for used equipment, make sure it's worth it!

 The final, and best, tip.